HandsOnDataViz/book/docs/HandsOnDataViz.md

 desired, and press Generate button to create table in Markdown format.
 For significant table data, save the CSV version in a GitHub repo for potential later use.

+TODO: Check if any un-numbered Markdown tables in the chapter affect table auto-numbering.

 Add the Markdown table code shown below to auto-number (Table x) in HTML, PDF, Word.